-Description Detached bungalow.
-Accommodation Ground Floor:- Entrance Hall, Living Room, Kitchen, Three Bedrooms and Shower Room with WC.
-Gross internal floor area (m2) 75 Neighbourhood and location Similar style private residential dwellings within the town of Ayr and convenient for local amenities.
-Age Circa 1998.
+• Description Semi detached house constructed by the Local Authority.
+Accommodation GROUND FLOOR: Entrance Hall, Living Room, Kitchen and Bathroom with WC.
+FIRST FLOOR: Three Bedrooms and Cloakroom with WC.
+Titte TT 2001ti Titte Beareanie and eleanieem man trei Gross internal floor area (m2) 94 Neighbourhood and location Similar style Local Authority built dwellings within the town of Ayr and convenient for all local amenities.
+Age 1955.
 Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single chimney stack of brick construction finished with a roughcast render.
+Single chimney stack of brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-, The roof is pitched, hipped and overlaid with concrete tiles.
-Access to the roof void was via a ceiling hatch and was found to be of pre fabricated timber frame construction overlaid with timber sarking.
+The roof is pitched and overlaid with concrete tiles.
+Access to the roof void was via a ceiling hatch and was found to be of timber frame construction overlaid with fibreboard.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-PVC gutters and downpipes.
+Mixed cast iron and PVC goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls appear to be of cavity brick/block construction finished with a roughcast render.
+The main walls are of cavity brick construction finished with a pointed facing brick.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement uPVC framed sealed unit double glazing with similar doors.
-There are timber and PVC fascias at roof line.
-External decorations Not applicable.
+Windows are uPVC framed, sealed unit, double glazing with similar doors.
+External decorations Visually inspected.
+Painted cast iron goods.
 Conservatories / porches Not applicable.
 Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-Single adjoining garage of block construction with a pitched tile clad roof accessed via a metal up and over door.
-Outside areas and boundaries Visually inspected.
-Private gardens to the front, side and rear of the building overlaid in a mixture of mono block driveway, lawn and paving.
-Boundaries are defined with brick walls and timber fencing.
-Ceilings Visually inspected from floor level.
-Plaster lined.
+Garages and permanent outbuildings Not applicable.